 Virtual reality training in offshore

-Vinci, a tech VR training startup, has developed VR simulations of ports and wind turbines to replace the hands-on training elements of key global wind organization courses, such as Basic Technical Training and Slinger Signaller.
-The software empowers trainees to realistically manage a wind turbine and direct crane lifts of heavy loads such as turbine blades.
+Vinci, a VR tech training startup, has developed VR simulations for ports and wind turbines.
+These simulations are intended to replace the hands-on training elements of key global wind organization courses, such as Basic Technical Training and Slinger Signaller.
+Their software allows trainees to manage a wind turbine and direct crane lifts of heavy items, like turbine blades, in a realistic manner.

-An Irish VR startup, VRAI, is also bringing VR simulation training to the offshore wind sector, aiming to scale the offshore workforce and tackle the global energy crisis.
+In a similar effort, VRAI, an Irish VR startup, is bringing VR simulation training into the offshore wind sector.
+They aim to expand the offshore workforce and address the global energy crisis by using VR technology’s capabilities in training.

 Closing thoughts